 The whole point of an EF Gap experience is to learn by doing.
-We’ve specifically designed this program to get you out in the real world, so that you can experience other cultures, people and ideas firsthand.
-That said, part of your language study will take place in a teacher-led classroom—though the focus is still very much on active learning.
-You will attend select seminars and workshops at the EF Leadership Academy at Hult International Business School outside London.
+We’ve specifically designed this program to get you out in the world, so that you can experience other cultures, people, and ideas firsthand.
+That said, part of your Language Study module will take place in a teacher-led classroom—though the focus is still very much on active learning.
+You will also attend select seminars and workshops at the EF Leadership Academy on an academic campus.
 But this will actually give you a terrific glimpse into college life!

-We try to make our gap programs affordable for everyone by including as much as possible in the program fee—flights, transportation, room and board, activities and excursions, mentorship, and global support.
+We try to make our gap programs affordable for everyone by including as much as possible in the program fee—flights, transportation, accommodation, select meals, activities and excursions, mentorship, and global support.
 Note that most other similarly priced program do not include return travel to your study locations.
-Given that you may well visit ten or more countries during a typical EF Gap Year, we are confident our program offers an exceptional value.
+Given that you may well visit ten or more countries during a typical EF Gap Year or Gap Semester, we are confident our program offers an exceptional value.

-Many of your program modules will take place in wifi environments: Orientation in London, your EF language campus, your internship workplace, EF Leadership Academy at Hult's Ashridge campus, and wrap-up in London.
-Many of your hotels and hostels on tour will also offer wifi (either free or at a reasonable cost).
+Many of your program modules will take place in wifi environments: Orientation, Language Study at your chosen EF International Language Campus, your Internship workplace, EF Leadership Academy and Wrap-up.
+Most of the hotels and hostels on your cultural Immersions in Europe, Australia and New Zealand will also offer wifi (either free or at a reasonable cost).

 Accommodation types vary by module and location.
 We always aim to provide comfortable and safe places to stay, suitable to the program module.
-Typically, that might mean a hotel on tour, host family during your language course, student hostel for your volunteer service, shared apartment for your internship, and campus residence at EF Leadership Academy.
-You will usually share a twin-bedded room with at least one other program participant of the same sex.
-Often, the bathroom and shower facilities are not private, but shared with other rooms in a dorm wing or house.
+That might mean a hotel during cultural immersions; a homestay with a host family during your Language Study; a student hostel for your Service Learning; a shared apartment for your Internship; and a campus residence at EF Leadership Academy.
+You will usually share a twin-bedded room with at least one other program participant of the same gender.
+But in certain locations you may also be housed in triples and quads.
+In some hostels and residences, the bathroom and shower facilities are not private, but shared with other rooms in a dorm wing or house.

 During your language study, you can request to live in an international student residence, rather than host family, for a supplemental weekly fee (subject to availability).

-The focus of our program is to help you become a global citizen.
-We’re the only organization that prepares you for an international career with hands-on volunteer, work, and leadership experience in several countries.
+The focus of our program is to help you become a global citizen through a broad range of experiences.
+We’re the only organization that prepares you for an international career with hands-on language study, service learning, internship, and leadership experience in several countries.
 If you just want to volunteer or work abroad for a few weeks, there are many other excellent programs specializing in these areas.

-The EF Gap Semester program lets you choose two focuses.
-Neither of these has to be a language.
-For example, you can choose Volunteer Service for Module A and Internship for Module B.
+The EF Gap Semester lets you customize your focus in two of your four program modules.
+Neither of these has to be language study.
+For example, you can create the following program:

-We strongly recommend that all EF Gap Year students who are not bilingual begin their program with six weeks of language study.
-Your volunteer service experience in Latin America will be so much more worthwhile, for example, if you are able to communicate in Spanish.
+We require all EF Gap Year students who are not bilingual to begin their program with six weeks of Language Study.
+Your Service Learning experience in Latin America will be so much more worthwhile, for example, if you are able to communicate in Spanish.
 This is also true for any internships you might undertake in Paris, Madrid, Berlin and Milan.

-However, if you are indeed already bilingual, it may be possible to substitute the language study module with a double volunteer service or internship module.
-Ask an EF Gap Advisor for details.
+However, if you are indeed already bilingual, it may be possible to substitute the Language Study module with a double volunteer service or internship module.
+Ask an EF Gap Consultant for details.

-It is not possible to earn a wage for your internship with our program, due to various international visa, taxation, and contractual restrictions.
-It may, however, be possible to earn college credit for your internship thanks to our educational partnership with Southern New Hampshire University.
-Please speak with your EF Gap Advisor for details.
+It is not possible to earn a wage for your Internship during our program due to various international visa, taxation, and contractual restrictions.
+It may, however, be possible to earn college credit for your Internship thanks to our educational partnership with Southern New Hampshire University.
+Please speak with your EF Gap Consultant for details.

 HOW TO ENROLL

-You must be at least 16 years old to join our program.
+To be eligible for our program, you must be at least 18 years old by the date of departure.
 You must also have a high school diploma or GED.
-If you are under the age of 18 prior to departure, a parent or legal guardian must co-sign all of your documents.
+If you are under the age of 18 while you’re applying, a parent or legal guardian must co-sign all of your documents.